Astrak00/tfg-report/toto.md

 - [x] Add an appendix with additional information and resources
 - [x] Possible move the tables to the appendix.
 - [x] Removed appendix from chapters

+## July 25
+- [ ] Add impact on processes such as execution time on AWS or Azure or GCP
+- [ ] Add the energy cost that could be saved when renting a rack
+- [x] Add the use case Diagram
+- [ ] Add the class Diagram (system Architecture en el de Paula)
+- [x] Fix the matrices for requirements and use cases